 A dragon’s territory is considered a symbol of their strength of mind, as a clever dragon should be capable of managing their hunting grounds.
 A well maintained lair is the first priority in this matter.
 Dragons will scrounge for possessions of great beauty or value, and spend a great deal of time meticulously positioning them so they can be best displayed.
 Though these hoards may look like simple piles of stuff to a casual observer, they are actually carefully arranged art pieces.
 Particularly ambitious dragons will extend their reach beyond their immediate home, going so far as to alter the landscape of their territory to better suit their aesthetic preferences, and to impress any other dragons that may visit.
 Combining these beliefs with a dragon’s inherent territoriality and need for a large hunting ground to survive, and you get the reasoning for the greed that dragons are reputed to have.

 Though they spend the bulk of their lives in relative solitude, there are occasions when dragons gather in mass.
 These gatherings happen once every hundred years or so, and vast flights of dragons will flock to them in such numbers that their wings blot out the sun as they pass.
 The primary goal of these gatherings is to share knowledge, whether it be riddles, stories, or even entire philosophies about existence.
-These meetings are intergenerational, and all viewpoints, young and old, are encouraged and valued, as dragons relish the rare opportunity these meetings give them to see different perspectives.
+These meetings are inter-generational, and all viewpoints, young and old, are encouraged and valued, as dragons relish the rare opportunity these meetings give them to see different perspectives.
 The most eloquent and well-reasoned dragons are venerated at these meetings, with some even being given the coveted title of “Philosopher King,” or so it is commonly translated – a more accurate translation of the draconic words would be “Master of Important Thoughts”, though that doesn’t have the same ring to it.
 Notably, the actual phrase is not gendered as “king” is – there have been just as many female Philosopher Kings as there have been males.

 There are five particular Philosopher Kings who had a profound effect on dragon culture, as they were given the task of determining how dragons should react to the growing conflict with humanity, and were since known as the five Grand Philosopehr Kings.
 Jormungandr the Ouroboros, the largest dragon ever to live, suggested a policy of avoidance, as dragons could live in places humans could not reach.
 Fafnir the Gold Hoarder, a bloated lindorm, advocated for a war of resources, believing that dragons could simply starve humanity to death by over-consuming resources.
-Zmey Gorynych the Hell Bringer argued for a more direct extermination campaign, as in his mind dragons had more than enough power to wipe humans out if they worked together.
+Zmey Gorynych the Hell Bringer argued for a more direct extermination campaign, as in her mind dragons had more than enough power to wipe humans out if they worked together.
 The smallest of the five, Y Ddraig Goch the Skull Splitter, took the opposite approach, claiming that dragons could ally with humanity to create a better world for both.
 Finally there was Nidhoggr the Root Chewer, who suggested a policy of subtle manipulation, one where dragons never definitively sided for or against humanity, but instead used guile to bend the course of human history into a direction that suited draconic needs.
 The five different solutions became subcultures of their own, and many dragons would identify themselves by the Philosopher King they agreed with.

 Long term relationships are not unheard of in dragonkind.
 After mating, dragon couples always stick together at least until the eggs hatch, and there are many occasions where they stay together afterwards.
 These partnerships are not so uncommon as to be rare, but are still treated as a phenomenal stroke of luck, and many dragons hope deep down to find such a relationship.
 Dragon romance isn’t strictly heterosexual, either, as same sex dragon pairs do exist.
 These romances are just as treasured in dragon culture as heterosexual ones, and it is considered an honor to act as a surrogate for such a pair when they wish to have eggs of their own.
 It also isn’t unheard of to find a dragon sharing its lair with other creatures.
 Depending on the intelligence of their companions, these creatures can be treated as pets, henchmen, or actual friends.
 While a solitary lifestyle is what the majority of dragons experience, these exceptions are a fairly large minority, and it seems solitude isn’t as inherent to their nature as some would believe.